 In 1997, the City entered into an agreement with the Bell County Water Control & Improvement District No. 1 (WCID #1) to increase its daily treated water maximum use from 3.506 million gallons per day (MGD) to 9.0 MGD.
+Based on the 2006 Water Master Plan, a daily treated water maximum of 11.07 MGD is projected for the year 2020.
 On May 22, 2007, the City Council authorized a resolution to participate in a minor plant upgrade at the WCID #1 Lake Belton Water Treatment Plant that increased the City of Harker Heights daily treated water maximum to 13.5 MGD.
 On March 26, 2013, the City Council authorized a resolution to purchase 2.0 MGD of water treatment plant capacity in the proposed WCID #1 Lake Stillhouse Hollow Water Treatment Plant.
 On December 12, 2017, the City Council authorized a resolution to purchase 0.75 MGD of additional water treatment plant capacity that became available in the proposed WCID #1 Lake Stillhouse Hollow Water Treatment Plant.
 The City has 16.25 MGD of combined water treatment plant capacity in the Lake Belton Water Treatment Plant and the Lake Stillhouse Hollow Water Treatment Plant.
 The 16.25 MGD of treated drinking water will adequately serve the City of Harker Heights projected build out population of 45,000 residents.